 Can You Remove Tartar At Home?

-Even if you have excellent brushing and flossing habits, you still need to see your dentist regularly for checkups.
-At these appointments, any plaque you missed with your toothbrush and floss can be removed.
+Even if you have excellent brushing and flossing habits, you still need to see your dental professional for checkups regularly.
+At these appointments, they will remove any plaque you missed with your at-home oral care routine.